Frazz by Jef Mallett for March 23, 2012

 23. Missing large

-lmonteros about 12 years ago
+lmonteros over 12 years ago

 I live in a suburban area that has many semi-rural neighborhoods.
 Most streets do not have sidewalks, many do not have curbs.
 We have equestrians, pedestrians, buses, kids on bikes, adult cyclists with fancy equipment, motorcyclists.
 The only ones that consistently disobey traffic laws are the adult cyclists.
 I’ve never had a problem with the horses, kids, or motorcycles.
 I don’t mind sharing the road with the cyclists, but they are bound by the same vehicle code I am as a driver.
 I’m sure all of them drive as well and had to pass the California test.
 I just want them to follow it.